WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Dig this for an opening act: a model hops into a sunbed at a local gym only to get fried alive as it malfunctions for God knows what reason.
 The irony?
 She's supposed to appear on a cover for an issue of Cosmopolitan magazine.

-In comes in Lt.
+In comes Lt.
 Morgan, a hired detective who goes into interrogating the staff and one guy named Chuck, who claims to be the gym's co-owner.
-Then there's the weird jealous ex-boyfriend Jimmy who has been stalking the joint for some time now.
-The more suspects shows up, the more the kill count goes higher, with some of these can-be-killers dying along.
-So who is this gloved killer?
+Then there's the weird jealous ex-boyfriend Jimmy who's been stalking the joint for some time now.
+The more suspects show up, the more the kill count goes higher, with some of these can-be-killers dying along.
+So who is this gloved maniac?
 Why are they doing all this?
 Are they the same one responsible for the tanning bed incident years ago?
-And where on Earth did they bought that king-sized safety pin that works so well as a murder weapon?
+And where on Earth did they get a king-sized safety pin that works so well as a murder weapon?

-Still, for bigger fans of hammy horror movies, this might be a fair enough 80s time capsule for its worth; there's a level on its badness that it's almost comical and could even push some viewers to forgive its flaws for entertaining them and keeping everything on a flow.
-T&A and leg-spreading routine montages is also another reason for some to enjoy this, cheesy as they are played along to some rocking 80s soundtrack (a rarity of its own due to limited release) and had the girls wear the most provocative looking tights I've seen.
+Still, for bigger fans of hammy horror movies, this might be a fair enough 80s time capsule for its worth; there's a level of badness to it that's almost comical and could even push some viewers to forgive its flaws for entertaining them and keeping everything on a flow.
+T&A and leg-spreading routine montages are also another reason for some to enjoy this, cheesy as they are played along to some rocking 80s soundtrack (a rarity of its own due to limited release) and have the girls wear the most provocative looking tights I've seen.
 Scares and gore is low on the counter, but even if so, this makes the movie far from being the worst dance-slash hybriding the 80s can come up with.
 (Have you seen Slash Dance (1989)?
-Take my word for this, stick with Aerobicide...)
+Take my word for this, stick with Aerobicide (1987)...)

 Bodycount: